Smithn1205/KC7-Security-Investigations/README.md

 This repository contains security investigations I completed while working through the **KC7 Security Analyst I** learning path.

-I created this repo to document how I approached the investigations, the KQL I used to work through the evidence, and the conclusions I reached from the available logs.
+I created this repo to document how I approached the investigations, the queries and tools I used to work through the evidence, and the conclusions I reached from the available data.

 These are guided training scenarios provided by KC7, so I keep this repository separate from my self-built SOC home lab.
-The focus here is on investigation methodology, log analysis, and getting more comfortable working through security data with KQL.
+The focus here is on investigation methodology, log analysis, threat-intelligence enrichment, and getting more comfortable working through security data with tools such as KQL and VirusTotal.

 ## Investigations